d-reddy/university-test/README.md

 1) This is a maven project.
 After pulling this repository, simply issue the following command to build the application.
 > mvn clean package

-2) upon successful build, update configuration.yml file at root of repository
+2) upon successful build, update the configuration.yml file at root of repository
    - update inputFile to point to location of csv to init db
    - update log level if required